Spinal Decompression in Eau Claire, WI

 Many older decompression tables require patients to be strapped into tight harnesses, which can cause anxiety and muscle guarding (tensing up).

-At Advantage Health Center, we utilize the Back on Trac system, which offers a superior patient experience:
+At Advantage Health Center, we utilize the Back on Trac system, which offers a superior and more relaxing patient experience.
+Discover more about us and our approach to care:

 Harness-Free Design: You sit comfortably in a reclining chair, eliminating the need for restrictive straps.

-Targeted Lateral Flexion: The table can gently move side-to-side, addressing unilateral (one-sided) pain often seen in Sciatica cases.
+Targeted Lateral Flexion: The table can gently move side-to-side, which is beneficial for managing unilateral (one-sided) discomfort.

-Therapeutic Comfort: Heat and vibration are integrated into the session to relax paraspinal muscles and enhance blood flow.
+Therapeutic Comfort: Heat and vibration are integrated into the session to relax paraspinal muscles and encourage localized blood flow.

 Conditions We Manage

-We conduct a thorough orthopedic evaluation to determine if decompression is indicated for your specific condition.
+We conduct a thorough orthopedic evaluation for all new patients to determine if decompression is indicated as part of your supportive care plan.

 Treatment Protocols & Safety

-The Patient Experience A typical session lasts between 12 and 20 minutes.
-Because the treatment is gentle and soothing, many patients—even those in acute pain—find themselves relaxed enough to nap during the procedure.
+A typical session lasts between 12 and 20 minutes.
+Because the supportive treatment is gentle and soothing, many patients find themselves relaxed enough to nap during the procedure.
+You can read more about patient experiences in our reviews.

 Severe osteoporosis.